heddxh/NeoDB-You/docs/develop.md

 ### Performance of `Modifier.clickable`

-Instead using `Modifier.clickable {}`, using the other overload to skip unnecessary recomposition:
+Instead of using `Modifier.clickable {}`, using the other overload to skip unnecessary recomposition:

 ```kotlin
 Modifier.clickable(